Mental Health Coverage with Medicare

 What Mental Health Services Does Medicare Cover?

 Preventive services provided by Medicare Part B can help identify issues with mental health, but that’s only one part of the equation.
-Part B covers a lengthy list of outpatient mental health services administered by Medicare-approved professionals to assist with depression, anxiety and the like:
+As of January, 2024, Part B covers a lengthy list of outpatient mental health services when administered by Medicare-approved professionals:

 - Psychiatric evaluation.